LcncRoot/aws-kubernetes-infra/README.md

 # AWS Kubernetes Infrastructure

 ## **Project Overview**
-This repository demonstrates a **fully automated, scalable Kubernetes infrastructure** deployed on AWS.
-It is designed as **practical cloud-native architecture**, serving as a template for future use cases, leveraging:
+This repository demonstrates a fully automated, scalable Kubernetes infrastructure** deployed on AWS.
+It is designed as **practical cloud-native architecture serving as a template for future use cases, leveraging:

 - **Terraform** for Infrastructure as Code (IaC)
 - **AWS EKS** (Elastic Kubernetes Service) for cluster management